![]() |

 Most Folks

-I am finding that more people are procrastinators in their work than are anticipators.
-People wait until they are near a deadline to actually start working on a project.
+I am finding that more people procrastinate in their work than anticipators.
+People wait until they are near a deadline to start working on a project.

-In school teachers have projects that they tell us about long before they are due, but most of us wait until the night before.
-Now after we have done a few of these and found out that doesn’t leave us enough time we may actually start it a little sooner–like a day or two earlier.
+In school, teachers have projects they tell us about long before they are due, but most of us wait until the night before.
+After we have done a few of these and found out that doesn’t leave us enough time, we may start it a little sooner–like a day or two earlier.

 Word vs Photograph

-Throughout my career there has been a healthy tension between writers and photographers.
-One thing you will hear photographers saying to writers is I can’t call the subject and change the ƒ-stop.
+There has been a healthy tension between writers and photographers throughout my career.
+You will hear photographers saying to writers that I can’t call the subject and change the ƒ-stop.

-When I started out I would just pick up a small camera bag and run out the door for the newspaper.
-Today I realize that the more I plan and prepare for a photo shoot the better the results.
+When I started, I would pick up a small camera bag and run out the door for the newspaper.
+Today I realize that the more I plan and prepare for a photo shoot, the better the results.

 Today I ask a lot more questions when I get a project.
-Why are you needing these photos or video?
+Why do you need these photos or videos?
 What are you looking for from the project?
 What is it that the audience to do once they have seen the project?

 The questions go on more than just these few questions.
-Once I am comfortable with the direction and style they are wanting I can then plan for what gear I need for the shoot.
-Sometimes this requires me renting gear.
+Once I am comfortable with their direction and style, I can plan what gear I need for the shoot.
+Sometimes this requires me to rent equipment.

 Advantage of Anticipating

-When you anticipate as I must do for assignments there is a lot of dialogue with a client.
-Much of this is in written form between me and the client.
-The great thing about this process for me is I have a paper trail showing how I was proactive and getting their approval before executing anything.
+When you anticipate what I must do for assignments, there is a lot of dialogue with a client.
+Much of this is in written form between the client and me.
+The great thing about this process is that I have a paper trail showing how I was proactive and got their approval before executing anything.

-When you talk through a treatment with a client in as much detail as possible when the assignment is given then you give yourself and the client the advantage of keeping the costs down and pushing the quality up.
+When you talk through a treatment with a client in as much detail as possible when the assignment is given, you give yourself and the client the advantage of keeping the costs down and pushing the quality up.

-Since I am working in an artistic field for a career then the one thing that keeps you receiving a paycheck is being in demand.
-Believe it or not but the busiest photographers I know are the ones who are Anticipators and not the Procrastinators.
+Since I am working in an artistic field for a career, the one thing that keeps you receiving a paycheck is being in demand.
+Believe it or not but the busiest photographers I know are the ones who are Anticipators and not Procrastinators.

 Some things you can do that are disciplines of an Anticipator: